ClonyPDF home

 • Book an appointment at your chosen Regional Passport Office, or at a Bangladesh mission if you are applying from overseas.

 • Attend biometric enrolment in person.
 Staff capture your live photograph, fingerprints, iris scan and signature.
-Physical appearance is mandatory.
+Physical appearance is mandatory for applicants aged six and above.

 • Track and collect.
 Follow your application status online and collect the passport once printing is complete.